Indian Car of the Year

 The Indian Car of the Year Award (ICOTY) is presented annually to the best new car launched in India, and is based on similar other awards such as European Car of the Year.
 The award was established in 2006, with the Maruti Suzuki Swift winning the first award and the Mahindra Thar Roxx winning the latest award in 2025.

-Hyundai has won the award eight times, while Maruti Suzuki four times and Honda and Mahindra & Mahindra have won twice.
+Hyundai has won the award eight times, while Maruti Suzuki five times and Honda and Mahindra & Mahindra have won twice.
 Swift is the only car model to win the award three times.
 Most of the award-winning cars have been from Japanese or Korean manufacturers, and are available globally in the same or different guises.
 The Hyundai Elite i20 and i10 Grand, for instance, are available in Europe and Japan.
 The European Renault Duster developed by the Renault engineers, sold worldwide and built in India yet got this award for 2013.
 The Maruti brand on Suzuki models is exclusive to India.
 The Honda City is largely restricted to Asian and South American markets, while the Ford Figo is a modified version of the Ford Fiesta that was sold in Europe from 2002 to 2008.
 The Honda Civic is a global model, although not all versions are sold on every market.

 ICOTY also awards the Premium Car Award, first awarded in 2019 for luxury and performance cars and the Green Car Award, first awarded for hybrid and electric cars in 2021.